 Tomatoes are a favorite vegetable for growing in containers.

-A full list of vegetable that grow in container would include:
+A full list of vegetables that grow in containers would include:

 beans, beets, carrots, Swiss chard, cucumbers, eggplant, green onions, herbs, kale, kohlrabi, lettuce, melons, mustard, parsley, peanuts, peas,